-Student Resource Services
+WellConnect by Student Resource Services

 From time to time, ECPI University students face challenges that could interfere with their abilities to focus fully on their academic work.
-At no cost to the student, ECPI provides 24/7 counseling services for currently enrolled students.
-Students access the services either through the Student Resource Services portal (www.studentsuccesstools.com) or by calling 1-866-640-4777.
+At no cost to the student, ECPI provides 24/7 counseling services for currently enrolled students and their family (defined as a "modern family").
+Students access the services either through the Student Resource Services portal (www.wellconnectbysrs.com) or by calling 1-866-640-4777.
 Trained, master's prepared, licensed counselors with five or more years of counseling experience are available to provide support in emotional areas, legal matters, financial guidance, or research potential resources that might be available related to childcare, transportation, housing, or medical needs.
 The service also provides consultations for all faculty and staff on student issues.